sanki4489/Final-Year-Child-And-Women-Security/README.md

 2.Bhavin S patel
 3.jhalak rasaily

-Idea: To create a mobile application which tracks user locationa and provides saftey features to users in case of emergency.
+Objectives:
+Mobile app
+1.To create a mobile application and website using Ruby onRails 2.App should be able to store the user data intoo sqlite 3.App should be able to track the device, call and send sms
+Status: Complete
 Tech used: Android, Java, Location API, SMS API, SQLite

+Website with Rails
+1.Display current users
+Status: Work in progress
+Tech used: Rails, SQlite3